Deepak020202/90DaysOfDevOps/README.md

 5.Compromised Build Environment – Attackers or insiders with elevated permissions could inject malicious code into the pipeline.

-## Can you describe a scenario where inadequate RBAC could lead to security issues?-
+##  Can you describe a scenario where inadequate RBAC could lead to security issues?
 ### Answer :- A junior developer has full administrative access to the CI/CD pipeline.
 One day, they accidentally expose AWS credentials in a public repository.
 A malicious actor finds these credentials and gains unauthorized access to the production environment, leading to data theft and service downtime.
 ---